tazama-lf/docs/README.md

 ##  1. <a name='1-what-is-tazama'></a>What is Tazama?

-Tazama is an Open Source Real-Time Transaction Monitoring Software built to support any Financial Services Provider (FSP) that requires Transaction Monitoring for Fraud and Money Laundering detection.
+Tazama is an Open Source Real-Time Transaction Monitoring System built to support any Financial Services Provider (FSP) that requires Transaction Monitoring for Fraud and Money Laundering detection.
 Whether that FSP is a small provider running one or 2 transactions per day or a national payment switch running at over 3,000 Transactions per second.
 With Tazama they can implement simple or complex rules, implement Fraud Detection controls or support Anti-Money Laundering activities.

 ![tazama context](images/tazama-context.png)

 Tazama is designed to ingest transaction data in real-time through its Transaction Monitoring Service API.
 Data can be received from multiple participants in a financial ecosystem, including customer-facing Financial Service Providers such as banks, remitters or mobile money operators, and also the intermediaries involved in facilitates transfers and payments across the ecosystem, such as clearing houses or payment switches.
-The Tazama API is designed to be ISO20022 compliant, but non-ISO20022 systems can still communicate with the platform via a Payment Platform Adapter (PPA) that will transform message traffic into an ISO20022 equivalent.
+The Tazama API is designed to be ISO20022 compliant, but non-ISO20022 systems can still communicate with the system via a Payment Platform Adapter (PPA) that will transform message traffic into an ISO20022 equivalent.

 Ingested transactions are stored in the Tazama database from where it will be used to support real-time modelling of participant behaviour through a number of rule processors that will evaluate the transaction and its participants to look for suspicious behaviour.
 Rule results will be summarized into fraud and money-laundering scenarios, called typologies.